astro-seanwhy/ExoInt/README.md

 # ExoInt
 Rocky planets as devolatilized stars (Source codes for Wang et al. 2019, MNRAS, doi.org/10.1093/mnras/sty2749).
-Purpose: devolatilize stellar abundances to produce rocky exoplanetary bulk composition, which is used togegther with mass/radius information to the exoplanetary interior structure and mineralogy.
+Purpose: devolatilize stellar abundances to produce rocky exoplanetary bulk composition, which is used togegther with mass/radius information to model the exoplanetary interior structure and mineralogy.

 The codes, named “ExoInt”, are created and maintained by Haiyang S. Wang, Copyright @ 2019-2023.